 Welcome to Stay’n’Play Parenting Network!
-Our mission is to improve parent-child relationships through parent education.
-Parents are taught of the value of early communication through American Sign Language (ASL), while they learn of activities to do at home that enhance their child’s overall development.
+Our mission is to help parents find JOY in their parenting journey by improving parent-child relationships through parent education.
 Some classes are parent and me, where both parent and child learn alongside each other.
-Other classes are specifically focused on giving insight to parents on how to navigate their parenting journey.
+Other classes are specifically focused on giving insight to parents on how to navigate their unique parenting journey.

 Stay’n’Play Parenting is owned and operated by Jessica Tiefenbach.
-She is a mother to two children, her eldest was born in 2012, and her second was born in 2015.
+She is a mother to three children, her eldest was born in 2012, her second was born in 2015, and she recently welcomed baby number 3 in spring 2018.
 In 2016, Jessica completed her Early Childhood Education through SIAST distance classes, which allowed her to stay home, raise a family, and operate her previous preschool business.
 She is also a Baby Sign Language Instructor, and a Positive Discipline Educator.

 Jessica understands that parenting requires a sense of humour, and loves to share stories of her own parenting journey.
 She also understands the frustrations that parents have with parenting, and hopes the classes she offers helps make parenting a little bit easier.
 Her hope is that parents will find joy in their parenting journey, and enjoy the little mishaps that happen along the way.
 She understands that no one is perfect, and sees each day as an opportunity to be better than the day before.